aboviq/www/site/content/products.md

         and make our BI much more effective”
-    - image: /img/illustrations/coffee-gear.svg
+    - image: /img/placeholder-1.jpg
       text: >-
         ”We generate automatic news flows that InfoButler™ helped personalise for all our team

         members”
-    - image: /img/illustrations/tutorials.svg
+    - image: /img/placeholder-1.jpg
       text: >-
         ”We use InfoButler™ to collect external data.
 We merge with internal data and get much more

         customer insights”
-    - image: /img/illustrations/meeting-space.svg
+    - image: /img/placeholder-1.jpg
       text: >-
         ”We let InfoButler™ read all our inbound newsletters and sort them out highlighting important topics”
-  heading: What we offer
+  heading: InfoButler™
   description: >-
     The InfoButler™ is an exclusive digital service based on artificial intelligence and pattern